nfitzen/nfitzen.github.io/mc-content/datapacks/uhc/index.md

 [Download][v2.1.0] (Version 2.1.0)

 The best <del>meme</del> experience is with the resource pack (otherwise things will be confusing).
-Add these to your server.properties or [download the resource pack][resources]
+Set these values your server.properties or [download the resource pack][resources] (if LAN world)

 ```
 resource-pack=https\://nfitzen.keybase.pub/mc-content/datapacks/uhc/resources.zip
-resource-pack-sha1=e40df64543112c91f37b897fe3ba17a12479ac86
+resource-pack-sha1=85c9b40c4f7f50e873293fe99bfaf99adf5f4f89
+gamemode=3
+force-gamemode=true # Only if you wish to automatically kill players who disconnect in the middle of the game!
 ```

 \* Anywhere within 1,000 blocks, noninclusive, of the default world border